OCIoficial/ocimatic/ocimatic/resources/task-skel/testplan/README.md

 ## Commands

 A command can be either `copy`, `echo`, or a file containing a generator script.
-Check the sample `testplan.txt` next to this README to see how each command is used.
+Check the sample `testplan.txt` next to this README to see examples of how each command is used.

 * `copy`:
   The copy command takes as a single argument a glob pattern.
 The command will copy all files matching the pattern, relative to the root of the current task.
 Useful when writing manual test cases or to copy sample test cases from the statement.